cruxlang/crux/README.md

 for applications that require high performance and reliability.  eg games, audio processing, drivers.

-Think "C with HM."
+Think "C with Hindley-Milner."

+# Status

+I started this like a week ago.
+It's not even an executable proof of concept yet.

 # High level

 * Hindley-Milner type inference
 * Sum types
-* Precise control over memory
+* Precise, explicit control over memory
 * No GC
 * Small runtime
 * Lean C FFI